 Malleability and Ductility

 Aluminum’s malleability means it can be hammered or rolled into thin sheets without breaking, which creates aluminum sheets and foils.
 These sheets can be further molded into various shapes, making them perfect for packaging, automotive body panels, and household foils.
-Ductility, conversely, refers to aluminum’s ability to be drawn into wires or extruded into a myriad of complex profiles.
-This property is why industries have an extensive range of aluminum shapes, like tubes, rods, and custom extrusions, at their disposal.
+Ductility, on the other hand, refers to aluminum’s ability to be drawn into wires or extruded into a wide range of complex profiles.
+This property is why industries have a wide range of aluminum shapes, like tubes, rods, and custom extrusions, at their disposal.

 Corrosion Resistance